 Ballybran, Scoria System

 A little over a week later, the first teams arrived on the scene.
-It wasn't even an hour later when the leader of the team, a man nicknamed Bendy, for his tendency to bend over looking for anything remotely valuable, kicked one of the struts of the ship angrily.
+It wasn't even an hour later when the leader of the team, a man nicknamed Bendy, for fairly obvious reasons, kicked one of the struts of the ship angrily.